What do I need to know?

 How do I search?

-- Type in the name of the council, municipal district or ward and locate it in the drop down list.
+- Type in the name of the council, municipal district, town or city and locate it in the drop down list.

 About these records

 Rates are taxes collected by local governments based on a percentage of the value of a property.
 Rates are one of the oldest forms of taxation used in Australia.
 Their annual collection means that for many councils there is a yearly record of each property and its owner.

 Rate records were catalogued as rate books, valuation books, rate records, rate cards or registers of rateable properties.

 Regional archive centres at Beechworth, Bendigo and Geelong each also have collections of rate records.

 Finding a property in rate records may take some time.